Apple Pie Sourdough Bread Recipe {The Perfect Loaf}

 For this recipe I am using freshly milled hard white wheat for a lighter loaf.

-Ingredients you will need:
+Ingredients you will need

-4. Salt
+- Salt

-6. Olive oil
+- Olive oil

-8. Nutmeg
+- Nutmeg

-9. Cinnamon
+- Cinnamon

 For the apple filling, chop 2 medium apples into small chunks.
 Preheat a skillet over low-medium heat and add 2 tablespoons of butter.
+If you want, you can add 1-2 tbsp of lemon juice to this mixture.

 How to make Apple Pie Sourdough Bread

-The morning you want to make this, add the water, oil, honey, salt, and starter to a bowl.
+The morning you want to make this, add the water, oil, honey, salt, and starter to a large bowl.
 Mix well.
 Start adding flour.
 Add 3 cups first.

 Mix well and add 1/2 cup of flour at a time until it develops into a soft ball of dough.